yaronf/I-D/STAR/draft-sheffer-acme-star.md

 DNO's identity.
 Therefore strong client authentication is mandatory.

-When multiple CDNs may connect to the same DNO, the STAR protocol's authentication must allow the DNO to distinguish between different CDNs.
+When multiple NDCs may connect to the same DNO, the STAR protocol's authentication must allow the DNO to distinguish between different NDCs.
 Among other benefits, this allows to DNO to cancel a STAR registration for one of its clients instead of all of them.

 ## Restricting CDNs to the Delegation Mechanism
+{: #restricting-cdns}

 Currently there are no standard methods for the DNO to ensure that the CDN cannot issue a certificate through mechanisms other than the one described here,